Textured business: our clothes for working without getting bored

 A "three-dimensional" secret

-“Ah yes, don’t forget to talk about the three-dimensional side of this fabric!” he told me.
+"Oh yeah, don't forget to talk about the three-dimensional side of this fabric!" he told me.

-“On the side… what?”, I exclaimed.
+“On the side... what?”
+I exclaimed.

 “Three-dimensional!”

 When the light skims this fabric, the relief of some of its threads becomes much more apparent.
-Which is what makes this material so subtle: its originality is only revealed discreetly, through a sideways glance.
+Which is what makes this material so subtle: its originality is only revealed discreetly, by a sideways glance.

-But from the side, it is texture in the tactile sense: we almost “see” the three-dimensional feel of the material.
+But from the side, it is the texture in the tactile sense: we almost "see" the three-dimensional feel of the material.

 What is the “hand” of a fabric?

 Obviously, this fabric is 100% Australian merino wool .
-But a material is not limited to its composition, especially for wool which has a thousand ways of expressing itself depending on its fineness and the way in which it is worked.
+But a material is not limited to its composition, especially for wool which has a thousand ways of expressing itself depending on its fineness and the way it is worked.

 Note in passing that this fabric has a material weight of 240g/m, which makes it a so-called "4 seasons" fabric, wearable for most of the year.